 At least 21 dead and scores wounded in fierce fighting between AU forces and al-Shabab in Mogadishu.

-The weekend violence coincides with the Somali president’s return to Mogadishu from New York, where he participated in the UN General Assembly last week.
+The attack coincides with the return of President Ahmed to Mogadishu from New York, where he participated in the UN General Assembly last week.

-Sharif’s government controls only a few parts of the country, with al-Shabab and other armed opposition groups controlling most of the southern and central parts.
+Somalia’s UN-backed government controls only a few parts of the shattered nation, with al-Shabab and other hardline rebel groups controlling most of southern and central Somalia.

 Somalia has been racked by violence for more than two decades and hundreds of thousands of people have fled their homes, creating one of the world’s worst humanitarian crisis.